mallika2011/Bowling-Management-System/DesignDoc.md

   We started off with a total of 29 classes (quite a huge number in iteself).
 As we went on to increase the functionalities and extend the project, we observed that there were more classes required.
 Since this was a dire requirement and couldn't be overlooked we had to ensure that the coupling between these class is low.

   Low coupling is often a sign of a well-structured computer system.
 Hence the refactored code includes as few dependencies as possible.
 We trie to keep the newer classes as standalone classes (such that they arent dependent on other classes).
 Furthermore, the existing dependencies between classes was also lowered.
 A major factor that is affected when coupling becomes high is the idea of *Data Abstraction*.
 If classes freely access the members of other classes, then the whole point of data-hiding is lost.
-Hence we took care of this by shifting those functions to the classes in which they are most suitable from where they were initially placed (Eg : ```updateNewPatron``` was shifted into the ```NewPatronView``` class).
+Hence we took care of this by shifting those functions to the classes in which they are most suitable from where they were initially placed (Eg : <span style="color:blue; font-family:'Courier New'; font-weight:bold">updateNewPatron</span> was shifted into the <span style="color:blue; font-family:'Courier New'; font-weight:bold">NewPatronView</span> class).

   Overall we were successfully able to ensure that on an average amongst all our classes, there exists a low value for the **Coupling metric**